Have you been asked to attend an invite-only speed awareness course?

 How Much Is a Speed Awareness Course?

-A speed awareness course can cost roughly £100, though each police force will set their own price.
+An in-person or online speed awareness course costs roughly £100 to £150, though each police force sets their own price.

 How Much Is a Speeding Fine?